Part-time degree programmes for adult learners

 - The Institution of Engineers, Singapore (IES)

-The usual period of study is five years.
-Students may be allowed to complete the course in no less than four years and in no more than eight years.
+The normal period of study is 4 years.
+Students may be allowed to complete the course in not more than 8 years.

 The B. ENG (EEE) Curriculum Producing engineers of the future

 In the new knowledge-based economy, engineering has become increasingly multi-disciplinary.
 To prepare our graduates for this new environment, the School has made an effort to further broaden the undergraduate curriculum.